Best Fishing Rods Compared

-There is a reason for this and every difference inherent in a fishing rod, for example, surf fishermen need to cast out past the breaking surf and the longer rod enables the fisherman to cast heavy tackle longer distances, whereas ice fishing you are not casting but lowering the tackle through a hole in the ice so a long rod is a disadvantage.
+There is a reason for this and every difference inherent in a fishing rod, for example, surf fishermen need to cast out past the breaking surf and the longer rod enables the fisherman to cast heavy gear longer distances, whereas ice fishing you are not casting but lowering the equipment through a hole in the ice so a long rod is a disadvantage.

 When it comes to catching fish, though, one thing is clear; you need to have the best fishing rod for the waters you fish on the most.
 If you have the wrong fishing rod, or the incorrect line strength, then your efforts of actually catching any fish become more futile.
 And although your better half allows you to go out for a few hours on a weekend, if you continuously come back empty-handed, their patience might wane thin.

 Have you been thinking about getting a new fishing rod?
 If so, then you have found the right place to help you get started on this path!
 Within this guide, we’re going to give an overview of what makes a great fishing rod, as well as providing some reviews of ten different fishing rods available to you.
 Some of these will be cheap fishing rods, and others will be some great options (and sometimes, those two paths cross).
 After the reviews, we’ll help you create a checklist of things to look for when you are picking your fishing rod, and have a section which covers some Frequently Asked Questions.